 Her third multi-year project led to the award-winning Territory, Authority, Rights: From Medieval to Global Assemblages (Princeton University Press 2006).
 Her thesis is that today's partial but foundational globalizations, from economic to cultural and subjective, take place largely inside core and thick national environments and institutions.
 This makes globalization partly invisible because it is dressed in the clothes of the national even as it denationalizes what was historically constructed as national.

-Her current project, When Territory exits Existing Framings, is under contract with Harvard University Press.
+Her current project, When Territory Eits Existing Framings, is under contract with Harvard University Press.

 In addition to her appointments at Columbia University, Saskia Sassen serves on several editorial boards and is an advisor to several international bodies.
 She is a Member of the Council on Foreign Relations, and a member of the National Academy of Sciences Panel on Cities.
-She has received a variety of awards and prizes, most recently, a Doctor honoris causa from Royal Stockholm Institute of Technology, Ghent University (Belgium), Warwick University (UK), Delft University (Netherlands), the first Distinguished Graduate School Alumnus Award of the University of Notre Dame, and was one of the four winners of the first University of Chicago Future Mentor Award covering all doctoral programs.
+She has received a variety of awards and prizes, most recently, a Doctor honoris causa from European Institute of Florence, Universidad de Murcia, Ecole Normale Superieure (Paris), Universidad de Murcia (Spain), Ecole Normale Superieure (Paris), DePaul University (USA), University of Poitiers (France), Royal Stockholm Institute of Technology, Ghent University (Belgium), Warwick University (UK), Delft University (Netherlands), the first Distinguished Graduate School Alumnus Award of the University of Notre Dame, and was one of the four winners of the first University of Chicago Future Mentor Award covering all doctoral programs.
 She has written for The Guardian, The New York Times, Le Monde Diplomatique, the International Herald Tribune, Newsweek International,Vanguardia, Clarin, and the Financial Times, among others.